jimmyhmiller/PlayGround/writings/programming/Not Another Technical Debt Article.md

 ## The Redefinition

 Redefinitions come in two varieties.
-Those embracing and extending the debt metaphor, and those completely rejecting it.
+Those embracing and extending the debt metaphor, and those that completely rejecting it.
 But what they share in common is they want to claim a "folk" understanding of technical debt is incorrect.
 These articles typically do very little in helping us understand the things we are calling technical debt.
 Whether the metaphor holds or not is beside the point.
 Nor do we need some crystal clear definition of technical debt to recognize it or do something about it.
 Instead, these articles simply increase the amount of bikeshedding over what is and isn’t technical debt.

-## Declaring Normative status
+## Declaring Normative Status

 Articles that focus on the goodness or badness of technical debt do nothing to move the dialogue forward and nothing to solve the problem we are hoping to solve.
 Of course, no article actually states in absolute terms that all technical debt is bad or all is good.
 Instead, they combine elements of the last two types to give you a taxonomy and claim that those elements fall into two categories, good and bad.
 Or they redefine technical debt to be only the good/bad parts of the concept.
 In this way, these articles reduce to the former categories.